The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Theoretical Results

 \subsection{Learning protocols}

 The RL perceptron allows for the characterization of different RL protocols by adapting the reward condition $\Phi$.
 We considered the following three settings:

-\textbf{Vanilla:} The dynamics in the `standard' case without penalty, $\eta_2=0$, is shown in \cref{fig:5a} and \cref{fig:5b}.
-Rewards are sparsest in this protocol, and as a result we observe a characteristic initial plateau in expected reward followed by a rapid jump.
-The length of this plateau increases with $T$, consistent with the notion that sparse rewards make exploration hard and slow learning~\citep{bellemare2016unifying}.
+\textbf{Vanilla:} The dynamics in the case without penalty and where survival of entire episode is required for reward ($G_t = \prod_t^T\theta(y_ty^*_t)$), is shown in~\cref{fig2}d.
+Rewards are sparsest in this protocol, as a result we observe a characteristic initial plateau in expected reward followed by a rapid jump.
+The length of this plateau increases with $T$, consistent with the notion that sparser reward slow learning~\citep{vasan2024revisitingsparserewardsgoalreaching}.
 Plateaus during learning, which arise from saddle points in the loss landscape, have also been studied for (deep) neural networks in the supervised setting~\citep{saad1995line, dauphin2014identifying}, but do not arise in the supervised perceptron.
 Hence the RL setting can qualitatively change the learning trajectory.
-The benefit of withholding penalties is that while slower, the perceptron reaches the highest level of expected reward in this case.
-This is a first example of a speed-accuracy trade-off that we will explore in more detail in \cref{sec:speed-acc} and that we also found in our experiments with Bossfight and Pong in \cref{sec:experiments}.

 \textbf{Penalty:} The initial plateau can be reduced by providing a penalty or negative reward ($\eta_2>0$) when the student fails in the task.
 This change provides weight updates much earlier in training and thus accelerates the escape from the plateau.
-The dynamics under this protocol are shown in \cref{fig:2a}.
+The dynamics under this protocol are shown in~\cref{fig2}a.
 It is clear the penalty provides an initial speed-up in learning, as expected if the agent were to be unaligned and more likely to commit an error.
-However, a high penalty can create additional sub-optimal fixed points in the dynamics leading to a low asymptotic performance (more on this in \cref{sec:phasediagram}).
+However, a high penalty can create additional sub-optimal fixed points in the dynamics leading to a low asymptotic performance as seen in ~\cref{fig2}a (more on this in \cref{sec:phasediagram}).
 In the simulations, finite size effects occasionally permit escape from the sub-optimal fixed point and jumps to the optimal one, leading to a high variance in the results.
+The general form of the discounted reward $G_t$ in this case is given by eq. \ref{eq:discount}.